-Perhaps, this is the time to recall that Islamic law itself is a translation of "al-Qanūn al-Islāmī," which scholars often equate with Sharīa, literally, the "path" that Muslims travel implicitly in the prophet Muhammad's footsteps toward a pious and compliant life in Islamic terms-one not limited to legal matters.
-There is thus a core normative supposition to Islamic law familiar to western audiences, that behavior should be commensurate with an Islamic notion of the good life, itself dependent upon the practical example of the prophet and the meaning of Islam as "submission to God."
+itself dependent upon the practical example of the prophet and the meaning of Islam as "submission to God."
 But if Islamic law thus embodies a praxis-based normative ethics, one in which Muhammad's footsteps (in the sunna) play an epistemic role, less familiar is Islam's core commitment to justice-a value, perhaps, equivalent in degree, to a western privileging of happiness or pleasure from J.S.
-Mill forward.
-That notion of
+Mill forward.112 That notion of justice-emanating from the divine, not the state-is intrinsically sacred as such and encapsulated in the law, and proves to be one of the most important counterpoints to potential political abuses of earthly power, applicable to the laws of war as well.113